 Once the proposed ride got the green light, Disney licensed the right to use the Twilight Zone as intellectual property.
-The Imagineering team settled on a 1930s Hollywood Hotel theme after watching all 156 episodes at least twice to study the show and to select and study the theme.
+The Imagineering team settled on a 1930s Hollywood Hotel theme after watching all 156 episodes at least twice.
+In order to study the show and to select and study the theme.

-Fun Fact: Micahel Eisner, the CEO of Disney at the time, wanted the Tower of Terror to actually be a hotel as well as an attraction but it was too timely and expensive.
+Fun Fact: Micahel Eisner, the CEO of Disney at the time, wanted the Tower of Terror to actually be a hotel as well as an attraction.
+That idea was too timely and expensive.

 Now that they had the theme, they just had to build a whole new ride system.
 No biggie.
-The Imagineers wanted to allow capacity while at the same time allow it to drop fast.
-They worked with Otis Elevator Company to create the vertical ride system and Eaton Kenway to create a ride vehicle that could drive itself horizontally.
+The Imagineers wanted to allow capacity while at the same time allowing it to drop fast.
+They worked with Otis Elevator Company to create the vertical ride system.
+Eaton Kenway created a ride vehicle that could drive itself horizontally.

 Is the Tower of Terror still the Tower of Terror?